mahesh-singh/dsa-leetcode/README.md

 1. Binary search on rows to find probable row index
 2.  if `target` > mid row last element; change change the top
 3.  if `target` < mid row fist element; change the bottom
 4. Otherwise you are on the probable row; break the loop
+5.  if `top > bottom` means, not found. (if value greater-then last element of the 2D array or less-then fist element of the array)
-5. Binary search on the the elements of the row
+6. Binary search on the the elements of the row

 Complexity  = log(m) + log(n)